tundish/balladeer/balladeer/doc/drama.rst

 from Speech.

 Handlers must be instance methods whose name begins with the prefix ``on_``.
-They take an argument which is the primary entity of the declaration.
+They take an argument which is the primary entity of the directive.
 Any other entities are supplied as positional arguments.

 .. py:function:: drama.on_xxxing(self, entity: Entity, *args: tuple[Entity], **kwargs):